-Secondary keywords are the keywords that play a supporting role to your primary keyword.
-Since over optimizing your content with just one (primary) keyword could easily get interpreted as keyword stuffing and get you penalized, it is a good idea to supplement with other keywords.
-These are usually long tail and LSI keywords that have a very specific niche and a lower search volume.
+Secondary keywords play a supporting role to your primary keyword.
+Since over-optimizing your content with just one (primary) keyword could easily get interpreted as keyword stuffing and get you penalized, it is a good idea to supplement with other keywords.
+These are usually long-tail and LSI keywords that have a very specific niche and a lower search volume.

 An encrypted, secure version of the HTTP protocol that keeps the information that is being sent and received safe from hackers.
 Google recommends this protocol over the HTTP and offers some benefits to the websites using it like better rankings and data about the referral traffic.